 CatPhan analysis as done by this module closely follows what is specified in the CatPhan manuals, replacing the need for manual measurements.
-There are 4 CatPhan models that pylinac can analyze: CatPhan504, CatPhan503, & CatPhan600, & CatPhan6004, each with their own class in pylinac.
+There are 4 CatPhan models that pylinac can analyze: CatPhan504, CatPhan503, & CatPhan600, & CatPhan604, each with their own class in pylinac.
 Let's assume you have the CatPhan504 for this example.
 Using the other models/classes is exactly the same except the class name.

-'''

-from pylinac import CatPhan504 # or import the CatPhan503 or CatPhan600
+from pylinac import CatPhan504 # or import the CatPhan503 or CatPhan600 or load a zip file of the images:

-'''

-• Load images - Loading the DICOM images into your CatPhan object is done by passing the images in during construction.
+Load images - Loading the DICOM images into your CatPhan object is done by passing the images in during construction.
 The most direct way is to pass in the directory where the images are: